vladrizm/build_pbix_documentation/README.md

 # build_pbix_documentation

-Create very quickly excel report which includes:
+Create very quickly excel and word report which includes:

 -   SHA-256 of the pbix file